ByteGuard-HQ/byteguard-codex/README.md

 # ByteGuard Codex

+**ByteGuard Codex** is an application security tool for managing OWASP ASVS-based and custom organizational ASVS standards and mapping them to your software projects.

 > 🚧 ByteGuard Codex is currently **under active development** and not yet production-ready.
 > API schema, UI and data model may change between releases.